sejtenik/trmnl-words-of-the-day-plugin/README.md

 GPT will provide meanings, examples, pronunciation, and more as an alternative option alongside conventional dictionaries.

+Moreover, the plugin generates a QR code for each word, allowing users to scan it and access the full definition directly.
+Whenever possible, links are shortened using the TinyURL service to enhance readability and usability.

+To minimize the load on source websites, retrieved words are cached in files, ensuring efficient access without excessive requests to external sources.

 ## Requirements
 This code interacts with various web sites and the TRMNL webhook API.
 You will need to host and execute the code yourself to periodically push updated words to TRMNL.